darglein/EigenRecursive/README.md

 This project contains (modified) code from the Eigen library.
 You can find the Eigen license [here](http://eigen.tuxfamily.org/index.php?title=Main_Page#License).

-All of our code is und the MIT License.
+All of our code is under the MIT License.
 See the LICENSE file for more information.

 Copyright (c) 2019 Darius Rückert <darius.rueckert@fau.de>